Peter Hayes (historian): Career

 Hayes began his first teaching job at Northwestern in 1980, before completing his PhD, and taught there continuously for 36 years, first as professor of history and German, then from 2000 to 2016 as Theodore Zev Weiss Holocaust Educational Foundation Professor.
 From 2009 until 2014 he was chair of Northwestern's history department.

 His first book, Industry and Ideology: IG Farben in the Nazi Era (1987), a study of the relationship between the Nazi Party and IG Farben, a German chemical company, was awarded the Biennial Book Prize by the Conference Group for Central European History, American Historical Association.

+In 2022, Hayes said he was “very concerned” about the normalization of antisemitism, noting the increased “public discussion of things that used to be beneath contempt”.

 Personal life

-Hayes lives in Chicago with his husband, Voltaire Miran, and their standard poodles, Annyong and Maeby.
+Hayes lives in Chicago with his husband, Voltaire Miran, and their miniature poodles, Boden and Bobsie.